activitystream/slate/source/includes/as-api/_timeseries_message.md

 Property | Type | Description
 -------- | ---- | -----------
 **series** | String | The Time-Series label/name.</br>First time a series label is used the timeseries is instantiated and should require no additional preparation.
-**occurred_at** | DateTime | ISO serialized datetime representing the exact time that the event occurred at the origin/source system.</br>Handling of data-points in AS differs from other events messages and a default occurred_at value is not provided.
-This means that the originating system must always provide the correct “measurement time” for data-points. origin | String | Where is the data-point originated from (Source System). </br>The origin becomes a dimension in the time-series entry. entities | List\<EntityRelation\> | A link between the Entity and the Time-series is created the first time the entity is referenced from a data-point belonging to the time-series. </br>AFFECTS, REFLECTS, REFERENCES</br>This is done to track the relations between entities and time-series. aspects | Map | The data-point information is separated into 1 to 3 different aspects depending on the nature/purpose of the information.
+**occurred_at** | DateTime | ISO serialized datetime representing the exact time that the event occurred at the source system.</br>Handling of data-points in AS differs from other events messages and a default occurred_at value is not provided.
+This means that the originating system must always provide the correct “measurement time” for data-points. source | String | Where is the data-point originated from (Source System). </br>The source becomes a dimension in the time-series entry. involves | List\<Role\> | A link between the Entity and the Time-series is created the first time the entity is referenced from a data-point belonging to the time-series. </br>AFFECTS, REFLECTS, REFERENCES</br>This is done to track the relations between entities and time-series. aspects | Map | The data-point information is separated into 1 to 3 different aspects depending on the nature/purpose of the information.
 &nbsp;&nbsp;&nbsp;&nbsp;ts_data| Map | A Key/Value pair representing metric+value pairs for the time-series where the value is always numeric (double).
 &nbsp;&nbsp;&nbsp;&nbsp;dimensions| Map | A key value pair representing a dimension and the corresponding dimension values.
 Dimensions are useful for querying, aggregating and faceting time-series data.